gbayarri/3drs_docs/3drs-docs/docs/source/edit.md

 ### Fork

 Be sure to agree with the **fork permissions**.
 Note that once the project is shared, if fork is enabled, every user with the Share representation link **will be able to fork and edit it**.

+### Public

+Be sure to agree with the **public permissions**.
+Note that once the project is shared, if public is enabled, the shared project will be available from the Last projects list in the home page.

 ### Share